 Whatever area of PwC you join—travel and mobility to our clients' offices will be needed and expected.

 We're a client-service business looking to provide our clients with the best service.
-This may involve working at the client site for an audit, tax, or consulting project.
+This may involve working at the client site for an assurance, tax, or consulting project.
 You may also need to attend meetings with clients and industry leaders in the field and may even require you to travel to other parts of Canada or global locations.

 To be successful in any of our roles, you need to be comfortable with frequent travelling and changing environments.